EBI-Metagenomics/EMG-docs/docs/faqs.rst

 Can I submit ITS amplicon sequences?
 ------------------------------------
-The v5.0 analysis pipeline classifies ITS sequences for amplicon studies based on two databases: UNITE and ITSoneDB
+Yes, the v5.0 analysis pipeline classifies ITS sequences for amplicon studies based on two databases: UNITE and ITSoneDB

 Can I submit viral sequences?
 -----------------------------